jim-keefe/mandelbrot-movie-maker-ps/README.md

 ## Output Example
 ![alt text](images/mb_5frame.gif)

 ## Techniques Used
 * Chat GPT 3.5 did the boilerplate math functions for plotting the mandelbrot set.
 * Leading Zeros are used for file names.
-* Idempotent path creation.
+* Idempotent directory creation.
-* Source another ps1 in the current ps1 in such a way that it extends the parent ps1 (i.e. add functions.ps1 to moviemaker.ps1).
+* Extend the functionality of the current ps1 by sourcing in another ps1 (i.e. add functions.ps1 to moviemaker.ps1).
-* Use the .Net Drawing Assembly to create still frames.
+* Used the .Net Drawing Assembly to create still frames.
-* Use ffmpeg to assemble still frames into a movie.
+* FFMPEG was used to assemble still frames into a movie.

 ## Future Enhancements
 * Read the parameters from json.